The tiny table. 14th February 2022.

 Me - "Yes, it is!
 In this situation it is patronizing and dehumanizing."

-He - "A client is simply somebody who volunteers or is sent, and pays me to have a session every week.
+He reduces the concept to its functional parts - a client is somebody who pays me to have a session every week.
 That's it.
 That's what you do.
-So you are a client. nothing objectifying about that!"

 Me - "Yes, I think so.
 There are the explicit expectations laid out in the contract, but then there are the inexplicit expectations which I generally try to bring into the open "